 Hiya everyone!
 So, if you have me on Goodreads (@cierrasreads) you’d see that I am a part of a group called Bibliophile Academy!
 It’s a read-a-long group that has a book of the month each month and Wink Poppy Midnight happened to be the book for April.
 (Get it, the author’s name is April.
 Heh.)
 So here are my thoughts on the work!

 Chapter length: ✭✭✭✭✭

-Synopsis: Every story needs a hero.
+Every story needs a hero.
 Every story needs a villain.
 Every story needs a secret.
 Two girls.
 One boy.
 One summer.
 One bad thing.
 What really happened?
 Someone knows.
 Someone is lying.

-There’s no cliches in this book at all.
+Cliche count: There are no cliches in this book at all.
 Completely different than anything I’ve ever read, love it.

--To start, this book rocks imagery like no other.
+To start, this book rocks imagery like no other.
 If you’re looking for a book with a lot of scenery and a connection to said scenery, this is definitely a read you’ll enjoy.

 I’m not sure if this counts as a spoiler since you find out pretty early in the book but *beware* there’s a slight love triangle here.
-It starts off pretty subtle, with Midnight being “done” with his freshman year obsession with Poppy, moving next door to the quirky red head and getting to know her.
+It starts off pretty subtle, with Midnight being “done” with his freshman year obsession with Poppy, moving next door to the quirky redhead, and getting to know her.
 But then when Poppy finds out this little news, she becomes insulting to Wink saying things like: “Don’t call her what?
 Feral?
 It’s better than Wink.
 Wink is like something from a children’s book.”
 Like alright Poppy, way to let that jealousy run rampant.
-Wink is so nonchalant about it though, so thankfully there’s no like final stand off between them on who gets Midnight or whatever.
+Wink is so nonchalant about it though, so thankfully there’s no final stand-off between them on who gets Midnight or whatever.

 Besides the slight love triangle, I have a few things to pick at about this book, beginning with how confusing it is.